All Episodes

 How are you?

-I am doing that, man.
+I am Mark.

-What in the heck is a double dip recession?
+What in the heck is a double-dip recession?

-A double dip recession.
+A double-dip recession.

-I'm so you're sorry, you had you had a line prepared.
+I'm sorry, you had a line prepared.

 I stepped on it.